ansible/awx/docs/docsite/rst/administration/ldap_auth.rst

   If the LDAP server you want to connect to has a certificate that is self-signed or signed by a corporate internal certificate authority (CA), the CA certificate must be added to the system's trusted CAs.
 Otherwise, connection to the LDAP server will result in an error that the certificate issuer is not recognized.

-Administrators use LDAP as a source for account authentication information for the controller users.
+Administrators use LDAP as a source for account authentication information for AWX users.
 User authentication is provided, but not the synchronization of user permissions and credentials.
 Organization membership (as well as the organization admin) and team memberships can be synchronized.

-When so configured, a user who logs in with an LDAP username and password automatically gets a controller account created for them and they can be automatically placed into organizations as either regular users or organization administrators.
+When so configured, a user who logs in with an LDAP username and password automatically gets an AWX account created for them and they can be automatically placed into organizations as either regular users or organization administrators.

 Users created via an LDAP login cannot change their username, first name, last name, or set a local password for themselves.
 This is also tunable to restrict editing of other field names.

-To configure LDAP integration for the controller:
+To configure LDAP integration for AWX:

 1. First, create a user in LDAP that has access to read the entire LDAP structure.

-2. Test if you can make successful queries to the LDAP server, use the ``ldapsearch`` command, which is a command line tool that can be installed on the controller system's command line as well as on other Linux and OSX systems.
+2. Test if you can make successful queries to the LDAP server, use the ``ldapsearch`` command, which is a command line tool that can be installed on AWX command line as well as on other Linux and OSX systems.
 Use the following command to query the ldap server, where *josie* and *Josie4Cloud* are replaced by attributes that work for your setup:

 ::